Tyler Kozlowski never let Wauwatosa East get in the game - or even out of the infield.

-"Tyler's been our No. 1 all year," said Hamilton coach Mike Schramek, whose team will now battle host Brookfield East (15-14) in Friday's regional final.
+"Tyler's been our No. 1 all year," said Hamilton coach Mike Schramek, whose team advanced to Friday's regional against Brookfield East.
 "He obviously keeps us competitive and he really knows how to command his pitches, when to throw what pitches, where to throw location-wise.
 It's a luxury to have someone that legitimately has three pitches they can throw, which keeps the opposing team off balance."

-Hamilton (16-13) did commit four errors, including one that allowed Tosa East's lone run to come around in the fourth.
+Hamilton did commit four errors, including one that allowed Tosa East's lone run to come around in the fourth.
 But by then, the Chargers had a 5-0 lead, starting with three runs in the opening frame, then sent eight batters to the plate in the fourth and claimed two more tallies.
-Mark Lunowa went 3 for 4 for the Chargers with two runs scored and two RBIs.

-Bobby Russ had the lone additional hit for the Red Raiders, who did not commit another error.
+Bobby Russ had the lone additional hit for the Red Raiders, who finished the year 9-20.

 "I think we might have come in a little up tight with regionals and all that," Tosa East coach Brian Karas said.
 "The middle-end of the game, we started to ease up and made plays."

 As evidence, the Red Raiders did not commit another error after the tumultuous first frame.